o3de/o3de.org/content/docs/user-guide/programming/components/reflection/behavior-context.md

 ## Constants

 Constants are implemented in the behavior context as read-only [properties](#properties).
-The `BehaviorContext` class provides two helper functions to simplify the reflection of constants: `Constant` and `ConstantProperty`.
+To simplify the reflection of constants, the `BehaviorContext` class provides two helper functions: `Constant` and `ConstantProperty`.
 These functions help define the getter function that's needed to enable scripts to read a constant's value.
 Note that to associate additional attributes to the reflected constant, you must use the `ConstantProperty` function.

 ### `Constant` function

 Use the `Constant` helper function to define a getter for a C++ constant in the behavior context.
 You can use the behavior context macro `BehaviorConstant` to implement the lambda getter for you.

-For convenience, you can chain calls to `Constant` and many other behavior context functions together:
+For convenience, you can chain together calls to `Constant` and many other behavior context functions:

 ```cpp
 behaviorContext->Constant("SystemEntityId", BehaviorConstant(SystemEntityId))
                ->Constant("PI", BehaviorConstant(3.14f));
 ```

-To associate a constant with a class, invoke it on a `ClassBuilder` object that's returned by the `BehaviorContext::Class` function:
+To associate a constant with a class, invoke it on a `ClassBuilder` object that the `BehaviorContext::Class` function returns:

 ```cpp
 behaviorContext->Class<AxisWrapper>("AxisType")